Pulkitjakhmola/stockprediction/README.md

 --
 Live Application
- Try the application now: Stellar Trade - Stock Prediction App Experience the stock prediction model in action with our interactive web application!
+ Try the application now: Stellar Trade - https://pulkitstellartrade.streamlit.app Experience the stock prediction model in action with our interactive web application!
 No installation required - just click the link above to start predicting stock prices.
 --